-V-10433 exhibited mediocre efficacy on Japanese beetle adults, and poor control of redheaded flea beetles in single experiments.
-Data collected were insufficient to make conclusions on efficacy of this compound and other treatments on Ambrosia beetles in 2 experiments.
+V-10433 exhibited poor to mediocre efficacy on Japanese beetle adults in 3 trials, and variable control of redheaded flea beetles in 2 experiments.
+Data collected were insufficient to make conclusions on efficacy of this compound and other treatments on Ambrosia beetles in 2 experiments; in another trial poor control was obtained.

-Venerate (Burkholderia rinojensis A396) This compound exhibited poor efficacy on Sri Lankan weevil in a single experiment.
+Venerate (Burkholderia rinojensis A396)

+This compound exhibited poor efficacy on Sri Lankan weevil in a single experiment.